avl/noatun/book/book.md

 if information it wrote could be read by a later message.
 So if the message we're about to prune wrote an item that is actually read itself by a message, the pruning will not occur.

+### Tombstones

+Tombstones are markers that certain information no longer exists.
+Intuitively, it may seem that information that no longer exists shouldn't require any information to be stored at all.
+However, in a distributed system this isn't always true.
+The reason is that a node that is not up-to-date could still have information that should have been deleted.
+Other nodes thus need to maintain just enough information to be able to communicate that the deleted information is, in fact, deleted,

+Noatun marks messages that delete elements from collections as 'tombstone' messages.
+These are never pruned until the cutoff interval has elapsed, even if the message only wrote opaque data.

+Emitting tombstones can be costly, so it can make sense for applications to take care to avoid doing so.

+Noatun has a tools for avoiding tombstones in some situations: the `clear` method.

+[`NoatunVec`], [`OpaqueNoatunVec`] and [`NoatunHashMap`] all have such a `clear`-method.
+This method, unsurprisingly, removes all elements from the collection.
+But additionally, and crucially, it does this without marking the message as a tombstone.
+Instead, it records itself as the writer of a special 'clear' marker in the collection.
+This write is recorded just like the write to any field.
+Future calls to 'clear' will overwrite the marker, and allow the previous message to be pruned.